Science of Reading Badge Rubric

 Reviewers look for and record:

-• Evidence in professional learning of how HQIM-specific assessments are designed (i.e., how assessment components assess specific literacy skill development within lessons/units).
+• Evidence in the professional learning of how HQIM-specific assessments are designed (i.e., how assessment components assess specific literacy skill development within lessons/units).

-• different types of formative and summative assessment opportunities.
+• Different types of formative and summative assessment opportunities.

-• how to identify students’ specific learning needs.
+• How to identify students’ specific learning needs.

-• how/when to leverage embedded supports.
+• How/when to leverage embedded supports.

-• how to plan for upcoming instruction based on individual/group/class data.
+• How to plan for upcoming instruction based on individual/group/class data.

 GRADE BAND INDICATORS FOR SCIENCE OF READING PROFESSIONAL LEARNING